senatorjossy-creator/lord-x/README.md

 ----

 - 🔭 Currently working on: [project-in-progress]
-- 🌱 Learning: [skill or technology you're learning]
+- 🌱 Learning: [Computer Science web building]
-- ⚡ Fun fact: [fun fact about you]
+- ⚡ Fun fact: [Looking forward why things are meant to be so]

 Credits & inspiration
 ---------------------